About

 © Andrew Hurlbut, 2023

 Alexandra began her 2023/ 2024 season by joining the Highlands Opera Studio as a professional fellow where she performed a self-directed production of La voix humaine.
-She returned to the New England Conservatory to make her role debuts as Giunone in Francesco Cavalli’s La Calisto, Rosalinde in Die Fledermaus, and Vera Tyrrell in the workshop premiere of Mark Adamo’s Sarah in the Theatre, which is slated to premiere with Odyssey Opera in 2025.
+She returned to the New England Conservatory to make her role debuts as Giunone in Francesco Cavalli’s La Calisto, Rosalinde in Die Fledermaus, and Vera Tyrrell in the workshop premiere of Mark Adamo’s new opera Sarah in the Theatre.
 She was also featured in concert with Boston Singers’ Resource, The Cleveland Opera, and the NEC Liederabend Series.
-These concerts featured repertoire ranging from Ukrainian folk song to contemporary American art song.
 She was a Smith Young Artist with Cedar Rapids Opera where she performed in their production of Tosca and was featured in recital.
 Finally, Alexandra covered and rehearsed Alban Berg’s Sieben frühe Lieder with Symphony Pro Musica.

 © Brenden Friesen, 2023

-Previous seasons saw Alexandra perform as Lady Billows (Albert Herring), Mrs. Gobineau (The Medium), Gertrude (Hansel and Gretel), Vera Donovan (Dolores Claiborne), La Blanche Aline (Les aventures du roi Pausole), and Benjamin Cardin (The Gonzales Cantata).
+Previous seasons saw Alexandra perform as Donna Anna (Don Giovanni), Alice Ford (Falstaff), Krysia (Out of Darkness: Two Remain), Gerhilde (Die Walküre), Mimì (La bohème), Mother (Amahl and the Night Visitors), Lady Billows (Albert Herring), Female Chorus (The Rape of Lucretia), Fiordiligi (Così fan tutte), Mrs. Gobineau (The Medium), Gertrude (Hansel and Gretel), Vera Donovan (Dolores Claiborne), La Blanche Aline (Les aventures du roi Pausole), and Benjamin Cardin (The Gonzales Cantata).

 Alexandra holds degrees in Opera Performance and Biochemistry from Northwestern University and the New England Conservatory where she studied under Theresa Brancaccio and Bradley Williams.
 In addition to maintaining an active performance schedule, Alexandra is extremely passionate about voice science.
 She currently serves as the primary data analyst for research being done at Northwestern University that unites vocal pedagogy with biomedical engineering.
 Alexandra is a published scientific author and her work can be read here.

-Off stage, Alexandra can generally be found playing with her doodles (Fergus and Archie), wandering aimlessly through the grocery store, or absorbed in an inordinately sad novel.
+Off stage, Alexandra can generally be found playing with her doodles (Fergus and Archie), purchasing large quantities of artisanal butter, or absorbed in a surrealist short story collection.
 She is currently based in New York City.